sonots/fluentd-server/README.md

   * Rather, saving and loading conf from local files would be nice because it makes possible to manage conf with git
   * Fluentd Server should cache them on memory, and refresh caches by detecting files are updated

-* Supporting an array and a hash with API as query parameters

-  * One may want to use variables of an array or a hash in erb
-  * Write API reference

 ## ChangeLog